 A rare case

-If the district attorney’s office moves forward with charges, it would represent a rare moment in history: Trump would be the first former US president ever indicted and also the first major presidential candidate under indictment seeking office.
+The grand jury’s decision marks a rare moment in history: Trump is the first former US president ever indicted and also the first major presidential candidate under indictment seeking office.

 The former president has said he “wouldn’t even think about leaving” the 2024 race if charged.

-A decision to bring charges would not be without risk or guarantee a conviction.
+The decision to bring charges is not without risk nor does it guarantee a conviction.
 Trump’s lawyers could challenge whether campaign finance laws would apply as a crime to make the case a felony, for instance.

 What Trump has said